NVIDIA/deepops/docs/slurm-cluster/slurm-perf-cluster.md

    > NOTE: Be warned that `/etc/hostname` and `/etc/hosts` on each host will be modified to the name(s) specified in the inventory file, so it is best to use the actual names of the hosts.

-   When modifying the inventory, if the hosts are not accessible from the provisioning node by their hostname, supply an an `ansible_host`.
+   When modifying the inventory, if the hosts are not accessible from the provisioning node by their hostname, supply an `ansible_host`.
 For example:

    ```yml
    # in config/inventory...